polyzium/MouseTiler/README.md

 ![](./assets/overlay_tiler.png)<br>
 **Overlay Tiler**

-### <p id="features_planned"></p>Planned for v1.0.0 (and beyond)
+### <p id="features_planned"></p>Planned for the future (maybe)

+The text configuration was meant to be just a temporary solution - an GUI designer was going to replace it (accessed via the Ctrl+. shortcut).
+However the GUI designer is a lot of work, probaly at least 1-2 weeks full time.
+Sadly I got rent to pay and a 3 year old son to feed and based on my previous project Remember Window Positions, I will not be able to feed us from my contributions to Linux.
+(After over 3 months full time work I earned $100 total which I apreciate but it's not possible to survive on).
+I might implement all/some of the features listed here in the future if the situation changes - but for now I need to do actual work that pays.

+* Optional automatic tiling (when a new window opens, follow a set of rules to tile it such as 1st window: maximize, 2nd window: split horizontally and place on right...)
+* GUI layout designer
+* GUI popup tiler configuration
-* GUI configuration
+* GUI overlay tiler configuration
-    * Default layout suggestions based on screen ratio (such as 16:9, 32:9, 4:3 - not sure which ones will be implemented yet)
+* Default layout based on screen type (such as Standar - Wide - Ultra Wide - Tilted)
-* Define better default script colors - currently they are more or less just hex values I randomly typed towards blueish theme
-* Use current theme colors instead (with option to use the default script colors - per user choice)
-* Implement all the settings (and more) currently disabled in the configuration dialog
-* Window spacing/margins
-* Grid Tiler mouse position (top / center / left / right)
+* Theme color selection with preview of how the tiler looks

 ### Feature requests to investigate

-* Option to enable automatic tiling
-* Add additional titlebar button ? - System Settings > Colours & Themes > Window Decorations > ... > Configure Titlebar Buttons...
+* Add additional titlebar button ? - System Settings > Colours & Themes > Window Decorations > ... > Configure Titlebar Buttons... (currently I do not believe this is possible to do from a KWin Script, but if anyone knows something I don't, please let me know)
-* Hide overlay/popup grid if mouse has not moved for X time
-* Restore previous window size when dragging starts

 ## <p id="how"></p>How it works